felipevcc/aws-fargate-test/README.md

-# aws-fargate-test
+# AWS Fargate Test

-Test deployment of a simple spring service on AWS Fargate.
+Test deployment of a simple spring service on AWS Fargate